thie7042/Text-To-Structure-Hypernetworks/README.md

 ## Curated Demo

 The proposed hypernetworks are extremely memory efficient.
-To demonstrate this, a simple design task has been provided under "example", in which the hypernetwork wights and demo data have been curated to a memory footprint under 30 MB.
+To demonstrate this, a simple design task has been provided under "example", in which the hypernetwork weights and demo data have been curated to a memory footprint under 30 MB.
 This example also provides a fine-tuning process for BERT-based Named Entity Recognition, to extract the necessary design parameters for the hypernetwork.
 These scripts can be found within the example folder.

 The example demo provided within this repository is a simple example of 2D reconstruction, using a base dataset consisting of cantilevered trusses.
 This has been packaged to allow the entire demo to fit within a single git repository.
 Applications extend beyond this example, including complex 2D and 3D structural design tasks.